Clinics & Workshops

 To become a Centered Riding Member go to Centered Riding.org

-Limited weekend retreat housing is available.
-Click here to contact Susan for information.
+Housing is available next door at my Brother's Hartford House B&B Click here to contact Susan for information.

 "Outstanding instruction.